e271828e/Flight.jl/docs/notes/design/framework_spec.md

   The compiled reader ([§14.4](#144-two-application-registers-over-one-plan)'s gather twin) fills a stack-only NamedTuple per evaluation.
-- **The user supplies a residual *system*, not a scalar cost** — authored as a NamedTuple of named equations, packed to the solver's vector by field order (the decisions rule, symmetric on both ends of the seam).
-The FlightCore formulation's core — analytic elimination (`θ_constraint` substituting the pitch constraint, filter and actuator equilibria imposed by construction, the minimal 7-variable search) — is correct and survives
+- **The user supplies a residual *system*, not a scalar cost** — authored as a NamedTuple of named equations, packed to the solver's vector by field order — `tolerances`' field order here, the declared side again, the residual return canonicalized to it (the decisions rule, symmetric on both ends of the
+  seam: names pair, order never does).
+The
+  FlightCore formulation's core — analytic elimination (`θ_constraint` substituting the pitch constraint, filter and actuator equilibria imposed by construction, the minimal 7-variable search) — is correct and survives